Company Logo - Home Link

 Central Park’s eastern border is Fifth Avenue and you can enter the park from many locations between E. 59th Street and E. 96th Street (the Upper East Side’s northern boundary).

-Among the sites located in Central Park close to 5th Avenue are the Central Park Zoo, the Loeb Boathouse, the Mall, the Great Lawn, and the Jacqueline Kennedy Onassis Reservoir.
+Other sites in the park along its east side are the Central Park Zoo, the Loeb Boathouse, the Mall, the Great Lawn, and the Jacqueline Kennedy Onassis Reservoir.

 2. See Magnificent Art At The Met